lmanul/whylinuxisbetter/_posts/2017-01-01-old_and_sluggish.md

 ---
 lang: en
-title: Why does your Windows get slower day after day?
+title: "Why does your Windows get slower day after day?"
 ---

 Windows has a number of design flaws, resulting in it becoming